swingmx/swingmusic/README.md

 The project uses [Python poetry](https://python-poetry.org) as the virtual environment manager.
 Follow the instructions in [their docs](https://python-poetry.org/docs/) to install it in your machine.

 > It is assumed that you have `Python 3.10` or newer installed in your machine.
-This project uses duck typing features so older version of Python will not work.
+This project uses type hinting features so older version of Python will not work.
 If you don't have Python installed in your machine, get it from the [python website](https://www.python.org/downloads/).

 Clone this repo locally in your machine.
 Then install the project dependencies and start the app.